Said-FD/react-dialog/react-dialog/README.md

 **confirmButtonOrder** | Literally, flex `order` value            | `number` | DOM order, after "cancel" button **cancelButtonOrder**  | Literally, flex `order` value            | `number` | DOM order, before "confirm" button

-Footer `align-items` value defaults to `stretch`, you could change it passing a CSS rule to the `footerStyles` object but we'll get to it a bit later.
+<br>Footer `align-items` value defaults to `stretch`, you could change it passing a CSS rule to the `footerStyles` object but we'll get to it a bit later.

 If you don't like how dialog looks by default it's not a problem.\
 Let's get to the styling now.

-First set of properties doesn't actually override anything as it utilizing CSS Custom Properties.\
+First set of properties doesn't actually override anything as it utilizing CSS Custom Properties.

 #### CSS vars rule set:
 Property name   | Description   | Type     | Default value
 ----------------|---------------|----------|--------------